giovaniquimelli/fidelityApp/README.md

-#  Fidelity Point Card - Mobile App
+# Point Card App - Mobile App
 This app was built for clients to gather points on purchases and exchange them for prizes

 ## Features